IT Pro Verdict

-Not the fastest PCI Express 4.0 NVMe M.2 drive in every metric, but solid real-world performance and great value
+Not the fastest PCI Express 4.0 M.2 NVMe drive in every test

 For the past few years, AMD has had an advantage over Intel in several areas, and one of those has been storage speed.
 Its earlier adoption of the PCI Express 4.0 standard has meant it has been able to support the fastest NVMe drives available, while Intel was stuck with PCIe 3.
 But now the recently released 11th Generation of Intel processors (aka “Rocket Lake”) also supports PCI Express 4.0, making it high time to consider the upgrade.
 PCIe 4 drives are generally a lot more expensive than their PCIe 3 alternatives, but Crucial has a bit of a reputation for providing performance and quality for less.
 The P5 Plus continues that tradition into PCIe 4 NVMe SSDs.